Gaussian approximation for rooted edges in a random minimal directed spanning tree: Introduction and main results

-for some constant $C$ depending only on $\alpha>0$.
-Since for two real-valued random variables $X$ and $Y$ with $X=Y+a$ for some $a>0$, one has $ d_W(X,Y) \le a $ (this is not generally true for the Kolmogorov metric), we have the following corollary to Theorem~\ref{thm:Pareto}.
+for some constant $C \in (0,\infty)$ depending only on $\alpha>0$.
+Now, let $X$ and $Y$ be two real-valued random variables with $X=Y+a$ for some $a>0$.
+Then it is easy to see that $ d_W(X,Y) \le a. $ On the other hand, by the triangle inequality and the fact that the density of the standard Gaussian distribution is uniformly bounded by $1/\sqrt{2\pi}$, we have